 In 2016, I was proud to celebrate my 25th anniversary as the owner of Pacific Western Brewing and in this New Year I am equally proud to join with all of Prince George as we mark the 60th year of brewing at our brewery site next to the Nechako River.
 My goals have always been to produce quality products and to invest where we live.
 After a quarter century leading the PWB team, those goals carry me forward – Kazuko Komatsu.

 On July 16th, 1956 Prince George “investors” were invited “to share in the profits of Central and Northern BC’s first brewery.”

 The total start-up cost of the Caribou Brewing Company Ltd. project was initially estimated at $550,000 and ended up costing $1.2 million.
 Cariboo lager would be marketed in the Yukon, throughout the BC north and south to Kamloops and the Okanagan.

 Investors came forward and on September 5th, 1957 a Prince George Citizen headline blared: “Public Acclaims Prince George’s Newest Product.”
 The next day the brewery held its inaugural open house.

-This year, 2017 – the 60th anniversary of commercial beer making on the banks of the Nechako in Prince George – the words of the first brewery’s president, Donald Lauder of Vancouver, echo back through the decades: “We are more firmly convinced than ever that the company’s choice of Prince George as its home was its soundest step.”
+This year, 2017 – the 60th anniversary of brewing on the banks of the Nechako in Prince George – the words of the first brewery’s president, Donald Lauder of Vancouver, echo back through the decades: “We are more firmly convinced than ever that the company’s choice of Prince George as its home was its soundest step.”
 He called the enterprise “a new Cariboo Trek, a trek of industry.”